The 22 Best Board Games for a Fun Family Game Night

 Get your hands one of these super fun family games just in time for the holidays.

-We love family game night.
+We love a good old fashioned family game night.
 There’s nothing quite like it.
 That’s why we came up with this list of 22 board games perfect for families.
 These games are equally as fun for kids as they are for adults and are sure to kick the fun up a notch on your next night in.
+They're all available from Amazon, so you can have them delivered in just a few days.
 Whether your family prefers quiet, strategy-based games or loud, outrageous games, there’s something in here for you.
 Engage in some friendly competition by playing mom and dad versus the kids or maybe the boys versus the girls in games like Codenames and Cranium.
 Howl with laughter at the wild answers in a game of Say Anything or Apples to Apples.
 Above all, enjoy spending quality time with the people you love the most.

 1. Apples to Apples

 A lively multiplayer game that is sure to get everyone laughing, Apples to Apples is tons of fun for families with older kids.
 The game comes with more than 500 “apple” cards.
 Red apple cards have nouns on them, and green apple cards have adjectives on them.
 Each round, a new player gets to be the judge and pulls a green apple card for the group to work with.
 The rest of the players select one of the red apple cards from their hands that they think works best with the green card.
 The judge reviews the answers anonymously and chooses a favorite.
 If you submitted the favorite answer, you receive the green card from that round.
 After a number of rounds, the player with the most green apple cards is considered the winner, but you can always decide not to keep score and play just for laughs.